fieldse/infosec-notes/Cryptography.md

 ### One-time Pad
 - the only known unbreakable encryption method
 - masking messages with pre-known and shared string of random characters & digits, each only used one time
-## Hashing
-#hashing #cryptography
-- non-reversible function
-- generates a unique hash based on content of information.
-- allows verification that data is intact and hasn't been modified
-### Hashing algorithms:

-- SHA-1
-- SHA-2
-- MD5

 ## Quantum safety
 - Algorithms which were originally secure prior may now be vulnerable to breaking with quantum computers